AdamSoloMe/AdamSoloMe/README.md

 Find my portfolio here.

-Hello there! 👋 I'm Adam Solomon, a dedicated Software Engineer with a strong passion for solving complex problems through clean and efficient code.
+Hello there! 👋 I'm Adam Solomon, an Aspring Software Engineer with a strong passion for solving complex problems through clean and efficient code.
 With a B.S. in Computer Science, I bring a unique blend of analytical thinking and technical expertise to the world of software development.

 ## Skills